AntonD3/almost-free-solidity/README.md

 This project introduces a `@free` annotation that allows you to offload any heavy computation offchain.
 It allows solidity developers to bring the cost of compute-heavy functions almost to zero without sacrificing the DevEx.

+- way to scale your project on any chain without thinking about underlying arch
+---
+## End-user overview
+This solution is intended to reduce the cost of the computations with as little changes to the codebase as possible.
+We thrive to make it almost unnoticeable to the user, as they will only have to add the annotation and not worry about the remaining process.
+All the modifications and manipulations are abstracted by the server and a preprocessor, server stores all the proofs onchain and returns the Merkle proofs to the user.
+This way the user can easily scale any project on any chain without thinking about the underlying infrastructure.

 ## Implementation
 1. Preprocessing
    1. Use a custom Solidity preprocessor to find all the functions with `@free` annotation in the source code.